-- UR or Under-reinforced Brick cavity walls. - Insulation layer between masonry layers - May be used as infill or as bearing walls with bond beams. - Masonry veneer on wood/steel studs Anchorage is all important due to interaction of brittle wall covering on flexible structure. - Native stone, adobe, mud, etc. bearing wall buildings.
+- UR or Under-reinforced Brick cavity walls.

+- Insulation layer between masonry layers

+May be used as infill or as bearing walls with bond beams.

+- Masonry veneer on wood/steel studs

+Anchorage is all important due to

+interceive of brittle evening on

+- interaction of brittle wall covering on flexible structure.

+- Native stone, adobe, mud, etc. bearing wall buildings.